ketgo/persist/README.md

 ## License

-The source code is under MIT licence.
+The source code is under MIT license.

 ## Contributions

-Pull requests and bug reports always welcomed! :)
+Pull requests and bug reports are always welcomed! :)